owagner/hm2mqtt/README.md

   Provided under the terms of the MIT license.

 Overview
 --------
 hm2mqtt is a gateway between a Homematic home automation system and MQTT.

-It's intended as a building block in heterogenous smart home environments where an MQTT message broker is used as the centralized message bus.
+It is intended as a building block in heterogenous smart home environments where an MQTT message broker is used as the centralized message bus.
 See https://github.com/mqtt-smarthome for a rationale and architectural overview.